marthagriggs9/group4_project/README.md

 ## Current Offer on Austin

-As of February 2023  we had xxxx houses listed in the Austin market.
+As of February 13, 2023 Zillow had 350 listings just in Austin county.
+There are 5 counties included in the metropolitna area.

           !!!!!!
 BRUCE MAP WITH THE REQUESTED HOUSES !!!!!!

-            !!!!!!
-SOME KIND OF INTRODUCTION !!!!!!

 ## Current Offer on Dallas

-As of  February 2023  we had xxxx houses listed in the Austin market.
+As of February 13, 2023 just in Dallas county there were 4023 houses on sale.
+The metroplex includes 19 counties.

           !!!!!!
 BRUCE MAP WITH THE REQUESTED HOUSES !!!!!!

-            !!!!!!
-SOME KIND OF INTRODUCTION !!!!!!

 ## PRICES